derekmisler/derekmisler.com/README.md

 - http://www.derekmisler.com

-I am a full-stack web and software developer with 10+ years experience.
-I have a well-rounded education, both traditional and self-driven, of many different web and software programming languages for both desktop and mobile, including Python, Ruby, C/C++, C#/.NET, PHP, and an advanced proficiency of front-end techniques involving HTML5, CSS3, and JavaScript, including frameworks such as jQuery, Angular, and React.
-Some of my favorite aspects of web development and software engineering are solving complex data-related problems, optimization and analysis of data sets such as A/B testing, and finding bugs through a test-driven development approach.
+I am a front-end developer with 10+ years experience.
+I have a well-rounded education, both traditional and self-driven, of many different web and application development languages for both desktop and mobile, including Python, Ruby, C/C++, C#/.NET, PHP.
+I have an advanced proficiency of front-end techniques involving HTML5, CSS3, and JavaScript, including frameworks such as jQuery, Angular, and React.
+I also have a design background with a special focus on color theory and typography.
+I think all developers should have an eye for design, and I believe having this well-rounded education makes me a unique candidate for a position at any company.
+Some of my favorite aspects of web and UX/UI development are solving complex data-related problems to build beautiful products, analysis and optimization, and finding and fixing bugs through a test-driven development approach.
 I am an independent person, but I enjoy the learning opportunities afforded by working on a team.

 ---
 ## Technical Skills